MinhNguyenIKM/multiscale-homogenization/README.md

 \# *return self.mat.getStress( kinematic, iSam )* # for running homogenization

-After that, the code will go to the getStress(kinematic) method of the class MachineLearningPrediction where you can open the file PyFEM/pyfem-1.0/pyfem/materials/MachineLearningPrediction.py to look at the lines
+Secondly, the code will go to the getStress(kinematic) method of the class MachineLearningPrediction where you can open the file PyFEM/pyfem-1.0/pyfem/materials/MachineLearningPrediction.py to look at the lines

 *from machinelearning.training_results import recover_potential_energy as ml*